Meet our board

 Mr Dettmer is the National President of the Australian Manufacturing Workers Union, and previously was State Secretary of the Queensland / Northern Territory Branch from 2003-12.

 Mr Dettmer has held a number of board positions including QMI Solutions, the Queensland Training and Employment Recognition Council, Yeronga TAFE, SkillsTech Australia and Construction Skills Queensland.
 He was also Chair of Manufacturing Skills Queensland, and an ACTU nominee to the Australian Workforce and Productivity Agency.
-He is a board member of the Australia Institute and of Australian People for Health, Education and Development-Union Aid Abroad and Safe Work Australia.
+He is a board member of the Australia Institute, Australian People for Health, Education and Development-Union Aid Abroad, the Australian Government’s National Robotics Strategy Advisory Committee and a member of the Jobs and Skills Australia Consultation Forum.

 Mr Dettmer holds a Bachelor of Arts (Honours) in History from Monash University.